KirillMouraviev/PRISM-TopoMap/README.md

 catkin_make
 ```

-After that, download the actual [weights](https://drive.google.com/file/d/1r4Nw0YqHC9PKiZXDmUAWZkOTvgporPnS/view?usp=sharing) for the place recognition model] and set correct path to the weights in the config files `habitat_mp3d.yaml` and `husky_rosbag.yaml`.
+After that, download the actual weights: [multimodal](https://drive.google.com/file/d/1r4Nw0YqHC9PKiZXDmUAWZkOTvgporPnS/view?usp=sharing) or [point cloud only](https://drive.google.com/file/d/19uPohPxQUa71jQzApjGPVbSyJeVdggwF/view?usp=drive_link) for the place recognition model and set correct path to the weights in the config files `habitat_mp3d.yaml` and `scout_rosbag.yaml`.

+## Overview

+PRISM-TopoMap can work as a SLAM method or in localizaton only mode.
+In both modes,

 ## Launch
-We provide two examples of launch scripts: for Habitat simulator and for rosbag from Husky robot.
+We provide two examples of launch scripts for mapping: for Habitat simulator and for rosbag from AgileX Scout Mini robot.
+Moreover, we provide an example

 ### Habitat simulation